 Our goal for the day was to hike to Dingboche, 4410m, where we would spend two days to acclimatise.

-Dingboche is quite exposed, and surrounded by goliath peaks that are very prominent.
+Dingboche is quite exposed and surrounded by goliath peaks that feature prominently.
 Here you can see Ama Dablam from another angle.